Lander B. Baiamonte

 Biography

-Johnathan Bailey is a former name and founding partner in the firm Bailey & Bailey, P.C. where over 25 years of practice he built a reputation for knowledge and excellence in representation of construction, service, IT and manufacturing companies seeking to do business with the numerous agencies of the federal government and the State of Texas.
-Now Johnathan has brought that 25 years of knowledge and experience to Cokinos | Young.
+Johnathan Bailey is a former name and founding partner in the firm Bailey & Bailey, P.C., where, over 25 years of practice, he built a reputation for knowledge and excellence in representation of construction, service, IT, and manufacturing companies seeking to do business with the numerous agencies of the federal government and the State of Texas.
+Now, Johnathan has brought those 25 years of knowledge and experience to Cokinos | Young.

 Johnathan has litigated more than 250 bid protests involving billions of dollars in federal contracts before the US Government Accountability Office (GAO) and the United States Court of Federal Claims.
-Johnathan has also prepared, negotiated and litigated hundreds of Contract Disputes Act claims with dozens of federal contracting agencies and litigated before all existing (and previously existing) Boards of Contract Appeals and the FAA’s Office of Dispute Resolution.
+Johnathan has also prepared, negotiated, and litigated hundreds of Contract Disputes Act claims with dozens of federal contracting agencies and litigated before all existing (and previously existing) Boards of Contract Appeals and the FAA’s Office of Dispute Resolution.

 Education